← Back to Field Notes

 See the full series here.

 So far, the system has been broken down into layers.
-Models generate, tools define interaction, CLI environments enable execution, agents coordinate actions, and RAG connects the system to data and context.
+Models generate, interfaces shape interaction, execution enables action, agents coordinate those actions over time, and the data layer connects the system to real information.

 The Full Stack (Simplified)